vaishkay/Vaishnavi_BluestampPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+  The first step of my project was to get the MagicMirror software up and running and to be able to edit its modules.
+To do this, I had to first connect to my RaspberryPi through VS Code, then install and input the various commands and applications through the VS Code terminal.
+After this I connected to the RaspberryPi through VNC Viewer so I could actually see and edit the MagicMirror.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.